 My sincere thanks to the present owners of Laundon Hall for allowing me on to their property to take a series of photographs.

-Another view of Laundon Hall in Threekingham.
+Another view of the front of Laundon Hall.

 Laundon Hall from Laundon Road.
 You can just see, on the wall next to the gate, the Laundon Hall plaque which can also be viewed, in a slightly larger size, in the right hand column.